What is an Electrical Circuit?

 4. Calculate the equivalent resistance seen from the open-circuited terminals with all independent voltage sources replaced by short circuits (zero resistance) and all independent current sources replaced by open circuits (infinite resistance).
 This value is Thevenin's resistance (Rth).

-5. Create the Thevenin equivalent circuit with the calculated Vth and Rth values, connecting the original load across the terminals.
+5. Create the Thevenin equivalent circuit using the calculated Vth and Rth values, then connect the original load across the terminals.

 Once the Thevenin equivalent circuit is determined, you can easily analyze the circuit's behaviour and calculate the current through the load, the voltage across the load, or even the power delivered to the load.
 This technique is particularly useful when analyzing circuits with varying loads or examining the circuit's behaviour at multiple points, as it simplifies calculations and saves time.